Careers at Schroders

 Prepare for the assessment centre by thoroughly researching Schroders, its work in your chosen business area, and the wider industry landscape.
 Reading through financial news will help you to practise rapidly absorbing, interpreting, and drawing conclusions from new information (such as required within the tasks), whilst expanding your contextual knowledge.

 As well as meeting your cohort during the assessment centre, you will also get the chance to meet current employees and senior staff.
 Formulate a couple of insightful questions in case the opportunity to pose them arises.

 It is important to remember that recruitment is a two-way process – the assessment centre is also a chance for you to get a feel for your business area and to explore whether Schroders is the right fit for you.

-Your interviewer(s) will also be looking to see that you are aligned with Schroders' core values (Integrity, Passion, Teamwork, Innovation and Excellence) and that you have the capacity to cultivate strong client relationships.
+Your interviewer(s) will also be looking to see that you are aligned with Schroders' core values (Integrity, Passion, Teamwork, Innovation, and Excellence) and that you can cultivate strong client relationships.